 From the outset, the UNFCCC has been focussed on reducing emissions ‘to prevent dangerous human interference with the climate system’, the ‘ultimate objective’ declared in its 1992 constitution.
 This policy is rooted in the conventional reductionist scientific method dating back to Bacon and Descartes.
 The logic is that greenhouse gas emissions cause global warming, therefore reducing emissions will reduce global warming, and enough emissions reductions will stop, or even reverse global warming.
-This logic recognises that the emissions are only a secondary cause of the dangerous consequences of climate change.
+This logic does not recognise that new emissions are only a secondary cause of the dangerous consequences of climate change.
 It is the accumulating heat in the climate system that is the immediate cause of the changed weather patterns that deliver the floods, storms, droughts, heatwaves, sea level rise, wildfires and many other negative impacts that are being increasingly experienced.
 Significant emission reductions would slow or even reverse global warming, however, a question that the UNFCCC has yet to confront is whether its current policy of net zero emissions by 2050, is now likely to reduce the warming sufficiently quickly to prevent its feared dangerous consequences.
-The art of responding climate change is, much like the art of comedy, all in the timing.
+The art of responding to climate change is, much like the art of comedy, all in the timing.

 In 1990, despite the relative lack of detail, the general nature of the threat from human greenhouse gas emissions was well-understood.
 Net zero or net-zero emissions were not mentioned.
 The most aggressive action proposed in the First Assessment Report from the Intergovernmental Panel on Climate Change (IPCC) saw annual carbon dioxide (CO2) emissions reducing by 2050 to 50% of their 1985 level, a reduction of 10GtCO2.
 Now, rather than reducing annual emissions by 10GtCO2 over 60 years, net zero requires a reduction of 40GtCO2 in less than 30 years.
 That is an eightfold increase in effort; four times as much in half the time.
 Yet, as Alok Sharma recently observed, after 27 COPs there is still no international commitment to phase out fossil fuels, and as the data shows, since 1990 annual emissions have increased by almost 70%, and the most recent data shows they are still rising, albeit slightly less steeply.
 But, the positive thinkers declare, COP27 has seen a major leap in awareness in the for-profit sector concerning scale and urgency.
 This narrative maintains that investment is on the verge of exploding and once underway in earnest, net zero by 2050 will look much less daunting.

 The climatic effect of net zero depends on two primary factors: how soon we get there; and how quickly the climate responds once we do.
 However, climate response is also critically dependent on the largely ignored role of aerosols.
 Reducing emissions will also reduce the aerosol pollution emitted with them.
 Aerosols have a cooling effect of about 1oC.
 Unfortunately, because the aerosols fall out of the atmosphere in days and weeks, in contrast to the decades and centuries for the cooling effect of less CO2 to take hold, significant reductions in the burning of fossil fuels will cause surface temperature to rise long before they begin to fall.
 This short-term increase would take warming towards 3oC, accelerating the prospect of triggering irreversible tipping points.
-Counterintuitively, emissions reductions require the short-term release into the atmosphere of particulates to preserve the cooling from the lost aerosol pollution.
-That release is a form of albedo management (AM) (albedo is the technical term for reflectivity).
+Counterintuitively, emissions reductions would require the short-term release into the atmosphere of particulates to preserve the cooling from the lost aerosol pollution.
+That release is a form of Albedo Cooling (AC).
+Albedo is the technical term for reflectivity.
+Planetary albedo is a primary direct driver of temperature.